fahimc/componentjs-website/README.md

-# componentjs-website
+# component-boilerplate
-This is the website for component.js
+This is a boilerplate for component.js